tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/smchangelog.md

 # Randomizer Changes

+## 2022-05-01 - Version 3.1

+* Systems Changes
+  * The web site has a new favicon!
+  * Multiworld network stability have been improved together with the ability to unregister, forfeit, and resend items.
+Currently forfeiting distributes others items in that player's world.
+However, this is planned to change in a later version.
+  * The downloadable spoiler log has been improved and is now in a more human-readable YAML format and has areas sorted by "logical" progression.
+  * A new set of Super Metroid custom sprites have been added.

+* Logic Changes
+  * The logic for the two "Alpha PB" item locations were swapped.
+  * The "Hi-Jump Boots" location were missing a CanPassBombPassages.

+* Technical Changes
+  * Both randomizers now respect the multiworld setting over the player count.
+    Previously SM only would force a player count of 1 to be a single world seed.

 ## 2020-03-16 - Version 3.0.1

 * Moat logic has been updated to include options with Gravity + (Hi Jump or